opaliss/opalissan/_pages/about.md

 About Me
 ======
-I am a fourth-year Ph.D. student in Mechanical and Aerospace Engineering at UC San Diego, working with Prof. Boris Kramer.
-My current research focuses on understanding how whistler waves affect plasma turbulence in Earth's magnetosphere.
-I collaborate with the T5 division at Los Alamos National Laboratory, where a significant aspect of my work involves developing efficient numerical techniques for solving kinetic plasma equations.
+I am a fourth-year Ph.D. student in Mechanical and Aerospace Engineering at UC San Diego superised by Prof. Boris Kramer.
+My current research focuses on understanding how cold plasma effects whistler waves generated in Earth's magnetosphere.
+I collaborate with the T5 division at Los Alamos National Laboratory (working with Gian Luca Delzanno), where a significant aspect of my work involves developing efficient numerical techniques for solving kinetic plasma equations.

 Recent News
 ======